MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/prepare-environment-for-dpm.md

 # Preparing your environment for System Center Data Protection Manager

-When deploying System Center - Data Protection Manager (DPM) 2016 or DPM Semi Annual Channel, use the following information to plan your environment.
+When deploying System Center - Data Protection Manager (DPM) 2016 or later, use the following information to plan your environment.

 ## DPM deployment considerations